dthorburn/rb_automation/README.md

 5. Download summary table which is the input for FeliX.
 6. Select new platereader XLSX file following method 3 completion.
 7. Click on Platereader table tab to check accuracy of observed ODs.

+## AF2 Colabfold Notebook
+Notebooks copied from the [colabfold](https://github.com/sokrypton/ColabFold) repo.
+Coped on 01/02/2024 for version 1.5.5.

+The notebooks are updated to work with GCP buckets where we store most of our data.
+These notebooks are suitable for batches of up to 100.
+Any more, and it becomes viable to use our existing colabfold local solution deployed on private GCP VMs.